-PREREQUISITES: Minimum semester 1 grade of A- in Chemistry CP or a minimum semester 1 grade of a B- in Chemistry Honors and approval of the Chairperson.
+PREREQUISITES: Minimum semester 1 grade\ of A- in Chemistry CP or a minimum semester 1 grade\ of a B- in Chemistry Honors.

 Students enrolled in this course should expect to cover the principles of biology at an accelerated pace, covering more topics with a greater depth of understanding, and a higher level of expectation for achievement and independent work than the college prep level Biology course.